Peter Sutcliffe: West Yorkshire Police

-In response to the police reaction to the murders, the Leeds Revolutionary Feminist Group organised a number of 'Reclaim the Night' marches.
+In response to the police reaction to the murders, the Leeds Revolutionary Feminist Group organised a number of "Reclaim the Night" marches.
 The group and other feminists had criticised police for victim-blaming, especially for a suggested curfew for women at night; let men be issued a curfew instead.
 Eleven marches in various towns across the United Kingdom took place on the night of 12 November 1977, making the points that women should be able to walk anywhere without restriction and that they should not be blamed for men's violence.

 In 1988, the mother of Sutcliffe's last victim, Jacqueline Hill, during an action for damages on behalf of Hill's estate, argued in the case Hill v Chief Constable of West Yorkshire in the High Court that West Yorkshire Police had failed to use reasonable care in apprehending Sutcliffe.
 The House of Lords held that the Chief Constable of West Yorkshire did not owe a duty of care to the victim due to the lack of proximity and therefore failed on the second limb of the Caparo test.
 After Sutcliffe's death in November 2020, West Yorkshire Police issued an apology for the "language, tone, and terminology" used by the force at the time of the original investigation, nine months after a victim's son wrote on behalf of several of the victims' families.

 Attitude towards prostitutes

-The prevailing attitude within the West Yorkshire Police at that time reflected misogyny and sexist beliefs, as reported by various sources.
+The prevailing attitude within the West Yorkshire Police at that time of the Ripper investigation reflected misogynistic and sexist attitudes, as reported by various sources.
 Jim Hobson, a senior West Yorkshire detective, stated at a press conference in October 1979 that Sutcliffe had clearly expressed hatred towards prostitutes, a sentiment shared by many.
 He emphasised that the police would continue to arrest prostitutes, but noted that Sutcliffe was now targeting innocent women.
 This shift indicated his troubling mental state and a pressing need for medical intervention.
 Hobson urged Sutcliffe to surrender before another innocent woman was harmed.

 Joan Smith noted in Misogynies: Reflections on Myths and Malice—a collection of essays that explores the phenomenon of women-hating in various aspects of society—that even Sutcliffe did not fully deny his actions at his trial, claiming he was demented at the time.
-During Sutcliffe's 1981 trial, Michael Havers said in his opening statement that while some of Sutcliffe's victims were prostitutes, the saddest aspect of the case was that some were not, noting that the last six attacks were on completely respectable women.
+During the trial, Michael Havers said in his opening statement that while some of Sutcliffe's victims were prostitutes, the saddest aspect of the case was that some were not, noting that the last six attacks were on completely respectable women.
 This statement drew criticism from the English Collective of Prostitutes (ECP), who protested outside the Old Bailey.
-Nina Lopez, one of the ECP protestors in 1981, stated to The Independent forty years later, following Sutcliffe's death in November 2020, that Havers' comments reflected a criticism of how the police and the establishment were handling the Yorkshire Ripper case.
+Nina Lopez, one of the ECP protestors in 1981, stated to The Independent forty years later, following Sutcliffe's death, that Havers' comments reflected a criticism of how the police and the establishment were handling the Ripper investigation.